omarw00/rosame/README.md

     - Using grounded predicates with `Predicate.ground()` (specific to ROSAME).

   - **Trace Generator:**
-    Generates trajectories (state-action traces) from the domain and problem files, accounting for domain-specific adjustments (such as string modifications for logistics).
+    Generates trajectories (state-action traces) from the domain and problem files.

   - **Learning Phase:**
     The ROSAME algorithm processes the generated trajectories: